mradhi/localise-bundle/README.md

 Usage
 =====

-This bundle is very useful to export translation files from Localise.biz, after installation you'll be able to access to the command:
+This bundle is very useful to import translation files from Localise.biz, after installation you'll be able to access to the command:

 ```console